top of page

 Dear PSJC,

-Even as we are finishing off our Hamentaschen from a remarkable Purim celebration, we know one thing for sure: Pesach is just around the corner!
-Pesach (Passover) is our great holiday of freedom, of possibility, of moving through the “narrow places” of our lives.
-And this year, when the world feels stuck in so many narrow places, we need to celebrate the possibilities of freedom more than ever.
-This year, the first Seder begins Wednesday night, April 5, 2023.
-May it carry with it the hope of Spring, the inspiration of liberation, and the conviction that can come by connecting to our past and collectively imagining our future.
+Even as we are finishing off our Hamentaschen from a powerful Purim celebration, we know one thing for sure: Pesach (Passover) is just around the corner!
+Pesach is our great holiday of freedom and possibility, of moving through “the narrow places” of our lives.

-Zissen Pesach!
-(A Sweet Passover)
+Zissen Pesach (A Sweet and Meaningful Passover)

--Rabbi Carie Carter
+—Rabbi Carie Carter & Rabbi Hayley Goldstein

 Sale of Chametz